Identifying and achieving the stability objective

 Family reunification

-In the first instance where a child has been placed in out-of-home care under an order, family reunification should first be considered as the permanency objective.
+In the first instance where a child has been placed in care under an order, family reunification should first be considered as the stability objective.

-Family reunification will be the appropriate permanency objective where:
+Family reunification will be the appropriate stability objective where:

-• a child has been in out-of-home care for more than 24 months and is subject to a care by Secretary order, and where there are exceptional circumstances justifying a belief that it is in the child’s best interests.
-This recognises that children’s circumstances can be complex, and allows practice to have sufficient flexibility for decisions to be made in the best interests of each child.
+• a child is subject to a care by Secretary order, and where there are circumstances justifying a belief that it is in the child’s best interests.
+This recognises that children’s circumstances can be complex and allows practice to have sufficient flexibility for decisions to be made in the best interests of each child.
 Such circumstances may arise where despite the time that the child has spent in care, a parent is expected to be able to safely care for their child and this is in the child’s best interests.
 Examples may include where:

 • parents have actively engaged in services to support reunification, despite delays, and are expected to be able to resume care of their child

-• a parent is expected to recover from an extended illness or other circumstance that has prevented them from caring for their child.
+• a parent is expected to recover from an extended illness or other circumstance that has prevented them from caring for their child, with positive progress having already been made to address protective concerns

-Family reunification will not be the appropriate permanency objective where it is not in the child’s best interests.
+Family reunification will not be the appropriate stability objective where it is not in the child’s best interests.
 Examples may include where:

-• the child has older siblings already placed in permanent care and the child’s parents’ circumstances have not changed
+• the child has older siblings already placed in permanent care and the current available evidence shows that the child’s parents’ circumstances have not changed

 • the parents insist they do not wish to resume care of the child and want other arrangements made for their child’s care.

-As in all other aspects of Child Protection practice, the child’s best interests are the paramount consideration.
+As in all other aspects of Child Protection practice, the child’s best interests are the paramount consideration and should be informed by your SAFER risk assessment.

 Changes in circumstances

-Where family preservation or reunification is not an appropriate permanency objective, it is important to make alternate care arrangements to maximise the continuity and permanency in the child’s care and the child’s opportunity to form secure attachments with their carer/s.
+Where family preservation or reunification is not an appropriate stability objective, it is important to make alternate care arrangements to maximise the continuity and stability in the child’s care and the child’s opportunity to form secure attachments with their carer/s.

 Permanent care